WAaronD/FreeWILLI_wasd/README.md

    The builder reads each entry under `"pipelineStages"` and instantiates the corresponding stage objects (e.g. data acquisition, filtering, detection, tracking).

 2. **Shared Context**
    All stages share a single `ProcessingContext` that carries raw samples, timestamps, intermediate data, and detection results through the pipeline.
-Custom builds may need to define there own `ProcessingContext` structs.
+Custom builds may need to define their own `ProcessingContext` structs.

 3. **Orchestration Loop**
-   The `PipelineOrchestrator` (`pipeline_orchestrator.cpp`) steps through the configured stages in order—calling `execute()` on each—and hands off the updated context to the next stage.
+   The `PipelineOrchestrator` (`pipeline_orchestrator.cpp`) steps through the configured stages in order—calling `execute()` on each and hands off the updated context to the next stage.

 4. **Pluggable Implementations**
    Because each stage implements a common interface, you can swap algorithms simply by changing the name in your JSON.